Leberwurscht/hitran_syn/README.md

 Allows to synthesize complex-valued absorption spectra (i.e., intensity and phase) from the hitran database for different pressures/temperatures accounting for pressure and Doppler broadening, using HAPI.
 List of supported molecules: <https://hitran.org/lbl/>.

-Uses JAX for acceleration if it is installed.
+Can use JAX for GPU acceleration.
 Keep in mind that if you use a GPU, single precision is the default.
 Switching to double precision is recommended (`import jax; jax.config.update("jax_enable_x64", True)` at the beginning of your script, or set the environement variable `JAX_ENABLE_X64=True`).
 The JAX functions for the complex Voigt profiles were taken from the [exojax](https://github.com/HajimeKawahara/exojax) library.

 Installation